maciejtatol/Amiga2JS/README.md

 ## Roadmap

-1. Connect the static-analysis boundary to a real deterministic Ghidra export.
+1. Connect the static-analysis transport to a real deterministic Ghidra export.
-2. Connect the runtime boundary to an Amiberry automation server.
+2. Connect the runtime transport to an Amiberry automation server.
 3. Reconstruct and independently verify horizontal movement.
+4. Run the 1,000-tick, three-scenario acceptance suite.
-4. Generate TypeScript and compare state tick by tick.
+5. Generate TypeScript and compare state tick by tick.

 Superfrog is a later real-world reference target, not the Phase 0 input.